Dudley S. Stark

 Dudley Scott Stark (November 19, 1894 – November 23, 1971) was third bishop of the Episcopal Diocese of Rochester, serving from 1950 to 1962.

 Early life and education

-Stark was born November 19, 1894, in Waverley, New York, the son of Rodney Jewett Stark and Lelia May Scott.
+Stark was born November 19, 1894, in Waverley, New York, the son of Rodney Jewett Stark and Lelia May Scott Stark.
 During World War I he served in the US Navy.
 He studied at Trinity College and later at the Episcopal Theological Seminary.
 He was awarded a Doctor of Divinity from Trinity and Kenyon College.
 Chicago Medical School awarded him a Legum Doctor and a Doctor of Sacred Theology from Hobart College.

 Ordination

 Stark was ordained deacon on April 10, 1920, and priest on October 18, 1920.
 He was appointed assistant at St Mark's Church in Jim Thorpe, Pennsylvania, after which he became rector of the same church in 1921.
 He moved to New York City in 1926 to become vicar of Holy Trinity Church.
 In 1932 he became rector of St Chrysostom's Church in Chicago, where he remained till 1950.
 Subsequently, he served as Dean of the Chicago North Deanery and a canon of the cathedral chapter of Chicago.